 Law Enforcement Accreditation

 The Naperville Police Department is an internationally accredited law enforcement agency.
 Successful accreditation makes a statement to residents, law enforcement colleagues and other professionals that the Naperville Police Department meets the very highest standards.
-The agency was first accredited in the law enforcement program on November 21, 1992 and received re-accreditation status for the 8th time in 2016.
-In addition, our Communications Section has been accredited through CALEA since July 28, 2001 and received its sixth accreditation award in 2016.
+The agency was first accredited in the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) law enforcement program on Nov.
+21, 1992 and received re-accreditation status for the 9th time in 2020.
+In addition, our Communications Section has been accredited through CALEA since July 28, 2001 and received its 7th accreditation award in 2020.

 The Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) is an international program founded by the International Association of Chiefs of Police (IACP), National Sheriff's Association (NSA), National Organization of Black Law Enforcement Executives (NOBLE) and the Police Executive Research Forum (PERF).
 The Commission has developed a comprehensive set of written standards covering every aspect of law enforcement and communications policies, procedures, practices and operations.
 These standards were designed to: